giovannellilab/Geomosaic/docs/source/tips/faq.md

 ```
 sacct -j 123456 | less
 ```

+This command is useful to see the logs and then the samples that failed a computation.
+For instance, if the assembly failed for some samples, you can ignore them in the next modules when you are preparing the scripts with the `geomosaic prerun` (using the option `--ignore_samples`).

 ## How can I use the same conda environments and external databases for different execute of Geomosaic?
 As we have suggested also in the [Walkthrough tutorial](../walkthrough/tutorial.md#geomosaic-setup---command), it is a good practice to specify the same folder for the `-c` and `-e` options in the geomosaic setup, respectively for the conda environment and external databases.